danindiana/abacus-chat-exporter/README.md

 # Abacus.AI Chat Exporter

+Thinking of leaving abacus.ai but can't seem to find anyway to take your data with you?

+Then the Abacus.ai Chat Exporter is for you!

 Bulk download and export your Abacus.AI chat sessions to HTML and JSON format.

 ## 🚀 Quick Start